foxbard/HackerAPI-Project/README.md

   * Unit Testing via xUnit (no Moq on this release)
 #### Features
   * https://localhost:5001/swagger => Swagger API
+  * redis for backend caching (referd to readme under Redis directory)

 ## What it does:
 * Uses the awesome HackerNews API https://github.com/HackerNews/API to pull newest, best or top stories and angular material to make it look good :D!